lexis-project/orch-service-tosca-templates/weather-climate/applications/agriculture/README.md

 ### Agriculture template ouput attribute

 The following output attribute is provided:
-* attribute `destination_path` of component `CloudToDDIWRFJob`: the path to compressed WRF results in DDI
+* attribute `destination_path` of component `HPCToDDIJob`: the path to compressed WRF results in DDI